Hitachi, Ltd.: Hitachi and Microsoft Enter Milestone Agreement to Accelerate Business and Social Innovation with Generative AI

 - Hitachi will train more than 50 thousand "GenAI Professionals" on advanced AI skills.
 As part of the partnership, Hitachi will incorporate training provided by Microsoft into Hitachi's training.

-Hitachi, Ltd. (TSE:6501) and Microsoft Corporation announced a projected multi-billion dollar collaboration over the next three years, that will accelerate social innovation with generative AI.
-Through this strategic alliance, Hitachi will propel growth of the Lumada business, with a planned revenue of 2.65 trillion yen (18.9 billion USD)*1 in FY2024, and will promote operational efficiency and productivity improvements for Hitachi Group's 270 thousand employees.
+Redmond / Tokyo, June 4, 2024 - (JCN Newswire) - Hitachi, Ltd. (TSE:6501) and Microsoft Corporation announced a projected multi-billion dollar collaboration over the next three years, that will accelerate social innovation with generative AI.
+Through this strategic alliance, Hitachi will propel growth of the Lumada business, with a planned revenue of 2.65 trillion yen (18.9 billion USD)(1) in FY2024, and will promote operational efficiency and productivity improvements for Hitachi Group's 270 thousand employees.

 Specifically, Hitachi will embed the Microsoft cloud, Azure Open AI Service, Dynamics 365, Copilot for Microsoft 365, and GitHub Copilot into Lumada solutions to provide innovative solutions for the energy, mobility and other industries to deliver better outcomes for businesses and society.
 In addition, the two companies will promote joint projects to address pressing business needs such as bolstering cloud services, enhancing security, and mitigating the environmental footprint of data centers, which have become an increasing area of focus with the growing use of generative AI.